Z323323/Group-theory-elements/README.md

 $g^{p(p - 1) + 1} - g = kp (\mod p^3)$<br>
 $\displaystyle k_2 = \frac{g^{p(p - 1) + 1} - g}{p} (\mod p^2)$

-Let's deploy another example, if it works we can state that the generators of powers of a prime which are $\lt$ another power of the same prime, are generators for that power too.
-Also, we can always use the generators of powers which are $\lt$ to build the generators of such power.
-Now, before concluding this section is also important to understand that $g + kp$ is reusable for any power of $p$ because extending the modulo we are also extending the number of generators, i.e. the formula remain consistent, but we will need to consider the preceding power's generators to spot the newer fake-generators.
+Let's deploy another example, if it works we can state that the generators of powers of a prime which are $\gt 1$ can be constructed using the generators of the same $prime^1$.
+It's not the same for spotting fake-generators by the way, we are going to see that we will need the preceding power generators in order to spot every single one of them.

 #### Ex